Argentina

 La Hoya ski resort, a step back in time where lift tickets are cheap.
 La Hoya is located near the town of Esquel which is 282km (175 miles) south of Bariloche.

-And way down south at the end of the world at parallel 54 degrees is
+And way down south at parallel 54 degrees is

 When is the Argentina Ski Season?

 The ski season begins in mid-June and runs to October.
-However the best skiing conditions in Argentina are generally mid July to early September.
+However the best Argentina skiing conditions are generally mid July to early September.